mcnorman96/trainer-ai/README.md

 # Welcome to Trainer AI

-Trainer AI is your personal learning assistant.
-It helps you set goals, get custom learning paths, and actually enjoy the process.
-No jargon, no clutter—just smart, simple tools to help you learn.
+This project helps you learn a new topic with the power of AI!
+Set a goal and begin diving into the topic.
+It gives you multiple modules with lessons to help you teach about the topic.
+You will need to complete quizzes in the process to make sure that you understand it well.

 ---

-## What’s This All About?
+## What it consists of?
 Trainer AI uses AI to generate:
 - Personalized learning roadmaps
 - Modules and lessons
 - Quizzes and explanations

 All tailored to your goals.
-You set the destination, Trainer AI builds the journey.
+You set the destination and the AI builds the journey.

 ---